cs480group/CS480/README.md

 In the student object, a compareTo function returns the student who has the earlier graduation.

-The information and methods in the Schedule class are as follows:
+## The information and methods in the Schedule class are as follows

 There are attributes for storing information for each individual class.
 The category(int) and section(string) of an individual class, if the class has a firstTA(boolean) or secondTA(boolean) or has492TA(boolean) , a Student array that holds the student objects after they are assigned to the class, and a 2d boolean array representing the days and time that a class is offered.
 The constructor and setters populate and update these fields.

 Besides the standard getters for these attributes, there is a setTA method where the input is a Student object and an int representing round 1 or round 2 assignment.
 It sets the firstTA or secondTA attribute to true and checks if the student was a 492TA, setting has492TA true if so.

+## How the assignments are done
 The MainSceneController class starts by reading the Schedule and Student info files passed by the user, storing each student and class as an object in a list and instantiates an array that is used to keep track of how many TAs are available to aid each individual class and another list for keeping track of the remaining students to be assigned.
 At this point in the code you can find multiple commented unit tests to check certain methods.

 There are two assignment rounds that we do to assign students to classes, the structure of both is the same.
 Each round starts by updating the data in the array of TAs available to aid each individual class because as assignments are done this information changes.
 The next step is to get the class with the least amount of TAs available and check that there are still classes to assign a first TA to.
 A method is then used to get a list of the students available to TA the selected class, compares all the students to find the highest “priority” based off of the compareTo method in the Student class, and then assigns that student to the class as the first TA.
 As stated earlier, the second round is the same but assigns students to the second TA position and stops when there are no more classes with possible TAs to assign a second TA to.

 After the two assignment rounds there are a few more unit tests and then the information of assignments is outputted to a CSV file.

-The methods in the MainSceneController class are as follows:
+## The methods in the MainSceneController class are as follows

 -readScheduleFromCSV: Input is the Schedule info file provided by the user.
 Uses the createScheudleObj helper method to create a Schedule object for each specific class section while putting them into a list which it returns.